Convex-Dev/convex/docs/design/convexscrypt.md

 The Scrypt implementation incudes:

-- A custom PEG parser that translates source cost to an AST representation equivalent to Convex Lisp
+- A custom PEG parser that translates source code to an AST representation equivalent to Convex Lisp
 - A REPL-based user interface, intended for development and operational usage
 - A test suite and example code